 Chris completed his PhD on the ecomorphology of coral reef fishes at James Cook University (2005), followed by a post-doctoral position in macroalgal community dynamics at JCU (2005-2006), before taking up his current lectureship at ANU (2006-present), where he is now Associate Professor in Aquatic Ecology.
 Chris works on a range of research topics that concern both marine and freshwater ecosystems (please see Research tab above), and he also explores new ways of teaching and learning ecological concepts in higher education settings (please see Teaching tab above).
 Chris is past President of the Australian Society for Fish Biology.

-Our lab group examines how individuals, species and communities are shaped by their environment, particularly in aquatic habitats where they are subject to extreme conditions of wave energy, flow and/or temperature.
+Our lab group examines how individuals, species and communities interact with their environment, particularly in aquatic habitats where they are subject to extreme conditions of wave energy, flow and/or temperature.
 We work with multiple taxa (fish, crayfish, seaweeds) from a range of biomes (coral & rocky reefs, seaweed beds, freshwater rivers & streams) to explore several themes:

 Behavioural ecology of fishes in response to different environmental conditions.
 We have examined the amphibious behaviour of fishes in response to predation pressure (Ord et al. 2017), daily activity budgets and patterns of water-column use (Fulton et al. 2001, Layton & Fulton 2014), habitat selection and modes of swimming behaviour during foraging (Fulton & Bellwood 2002, Pink & Fulton 2014) and shifts in swimming behaviour under changing environmental conditions (Heatwole & Fulton 2013, Noble et al. 2014).